 Some of these ironies only exist in the mind of the audience.
 Others occur in the mind of the character.
 Irony can happen on many different levels.

 Ideally, irony creates meaning.
 For example, a story in which the best minds are bringing America down is ironic because the audience would hope and expect that the best minds are helping America to succeed.

 Presentation irony = the gap between the audience’s expectations and the outcome in the story.

-Narrative Convention Subversion – Seinfeld characters never grow or change.
-There was no moral lesson.
+Narrative Convention Subversion — Seinfeld characters never grow or change.
+There is no moral lesson.
 This played with the conventions of narrative which preceded that show — until Seinfeld, even sit-coms delivered a conservative family message.
 Diary of a Wimpy Kid is an example of a character who never grows or changes, and young audiences love him for it.